Vena Blog

 Case Study: Sprout Social

-A growing company, Sprout Social, realized its financial analysis needed an upgrade.
-It incorporated new metrics like CAC and lifetime value into their financial reporting with help from Vena to identify the most cost-effective ways to gain new customers.
+The Vena solution: They incorporated new metrics like CAC and lifetime value into their financial reporting with help from Vena to identify the most cost-effective ways to gain new customers.
 Additionally, efficiency ratios provided insights for optimizing operations.

 Taking Control of Your Own Revenue Data

 You don’t need to tackle this journey on your own.
-With easy-to-use budgeting and forecasting tools like those offered by Vena, you’ll have a powerful financial reporting and planning platform specifically designed to meet the needs of your growing business.
+With easy-to-use budgeting and forecasting solutions like those offered by Vena, you’ll have a powerful financial reporting and planning platform specifically designed to meet the needs of your growing business.

 Sources: